 - consensus models usage: those are the tests for computers that want to join the blockchain marketplace network and add blocks to the chain, like Bitcoin’s proof of work.

-Besides this, blockchain marketplaces work on a peer-to-peer basis, meaning that it’s hosted by its users and supported by their computing power.
+Besides this, blockchain marketplaces work on a peer-to-peer basis, meaning that it’s hosted by its users (they are both sellers and consumers) and supported by their computing power.
 This enables distributed hosting and lower hosting costs.

-A blockchain-based multi vendor ecommerce marketplace platform, Sia, even made the decentralized hosting its main business model:
+A blockchain-based multi seller ecommerce marketplace platform, Sia, even made the decentralized hosting its main business model:

-Due to its decentralized nature, blockchain-based marketplaces are global by default, so it is easier to work at your target geos.
+Due to its decentralized nature, blockchain-based multi seller marketplaces are global by default, so it is easier to work at your target geos.

 3.2 Difficulties with the Blockchain Marketplace Running

-Despite the high level of security, decentralized marketplaces have their vulnerabilities, like double-spending: a hacker attack a platform in order to spend the online multi store shopping mall coins twice.
+Despite the high level of security, decentralized marketplaces have their vulnerabilities, like double-spending: a hacker attack a platform in order to spend the online multi seller marketplace coins twice.

 It is possible through a 51% attack: in order to achieve a majority on the blockchain computers’ network, a hacker would need to control at least 51% of them.